 What Are Your Hearing Needs?

 First, you’ll need to have an audiologist assess your hearing loss.
 Severity is measured in degrees, based upon your hearing loss range in decibels.
 It ranges from normal (-10 to 15 dB) to profound (91+ dB), with a total of seven different degrees.

 Equally important is the frequency of your hearing loss.
 Conductive hearing loss resulting from damage to the outer or middle ear affects low frequency sounds, while sensorineural hearing loss, in which damage occurs to the inner ear, results in a loss of high frequency sounds.

-You’ll need to choose a hearing aid that targets the frequencies you have trouble comprehending.
+Your Indiana Hearing Specialists audiologist can help you choose a hearing aid that targets the frequencies you have trouble comprehending.